monash-human-power/MHP-website/src/markdown/index.md

 image: ../images/V3_render_cool.png
 blocks:
   - heading: Who we are
+    description:
-    description: "Monash Human Power is a student-led engineering team from Monash University in Melbourne, Australia.
+      "Monash Human Power is a student-led engineering team from Monash University in Melbourne, Australia.
 Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPV) to push the limits of human speed. "
-    buttonText: Meet the members
+    buttonText: "" #TODO: WILL BE "Meet the members"
     image: ../images/img_1579.jpg
     href: /team
     id: team